How To Become an Investment Analyst

 In other words, investment analysts study macro and microeconomic factors to make long and short-term projections about businesses and industries.
 Based on those predictions and other elements, they can recommend whether their clients should buy or sell stocks.
 Stock analysts must keep up to date with financial models and economic conditions and stay on track with current developments in the investing landscape.

 Stock/investment analysts have a clear profile.
-They love learning and data interpretations, and they're natural-born problem-solvers and critical thinkers.
+They love learning and data interpretations, and they’re natural-born problem-solvers and critical thinkers, which is quite similar to data analysts.
 Their main role at their firm is to produce:

 As an investment analyst, there are two main types of jobs you can land.